ishitamangroliya7/Travel_website/README.md

-This multi-page travel website is a dynamic and visually engaging platform designed with a seamless user experience in mind.
+This is multi-page travel website.
 The website incorporates AOS (Animate On Scroll) animations to create captivating visual effects as users navigate through the pages, enhancing interactivity and engagement.

 Key features include: